 Over the last weeks dealing with pain and discovery of things I’d rather not deal with puts me in a place of discomfort.
 A place where I have to call on every fibre of my being to keep me going.
 What I observe about myself is that generally, I am the epitome of positivity.
 Right now I’m positive and I am focused on my health, doing lots of good things, but I feel rubbish, mentally, physically and spiritually.
 What I know is that because of the kind of person I am that I can find something good to come from it.

-When I connect with others in the osteoporosis forums, I am astounded by the stories.
-My heart is touched by what people endure with what is called a silent dis-ease.
-That is it sneaks up on you because no one told you that you had to look after your bones.
+When I connect with others in the various health forums, I am astounded by the stories.
+My heart is touched by what people endure with their conditions.
+Osteoporosis for example sneaks up on you because no one told you that you had to look after your bones.
 Just like no one told you that periods would hurt or menopause would almost drive you insane.

 These brave people (men and women) have stories that could help another person to know that there is hope.